TNG/ApiCenter/README.md

 ```

 We plan to add OAuth 2 support shortly.

+## Getting started

+ApiCenter consists of a RESTful backend service written in Kotlin and a SPA frontend in Angular.
+Both are contained in this git repo.

 ### Backend
 In order to start the backend, clone the repo, navigate to the `backend` folder and start the service with the familiar Spring Boot command: